Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: Methods

 Using collimators to convert standard SDDs to position sensitive detectors comes at the cost of reduced fill factor in our experiment, with each each aperture passing about \SI{0.8}{\percent} of the detector area.
 However, a large number of photons was present and the reduced fill factor was not an issue.
+In practice, apertures can be useful to limit the number of photons reaching the detector.